cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 2. In Account Home, select **Workers & Pages**.
 3. Find **Default Usage Model** on the right-side menu > **Change**.

 Existing Workers will not be impacted when changing the default Usage Model.
+You may change the Usage Model for individual Workers without affecting your account-wide default.

 To change the Usage Model for individual Workers: